letta-ai/deep-research/README.md

 This code will set up the Exa MCP server + add a Letta agent with deep research capbilities.

-You'll need to
+You'll need to add your agent to your Letta server.
+You can do this two ways:

+1. Using the agent development environment (ADE).
+This is the recommended option.
+2. Using the code in this repository.
+This may be out of date, so you could get an old version of Deep Thought.

 To talk to your agent, you should go to [https://app.letta.com](https://app.letta.com) and select your agent.

-## ADE Instructions
+## ADE Instructions (recommended)

 The `deep-research.af` agentfile is included in this repo.
 Letta supports easy imports of agentfiles, see the documentation [here](https://docs.letta.com/guides/agents/agent-file#using-agent-file-with-letta) for